passionatedev1128/everwell/GTM_SETUP_GUIDE.md

 ## Overview

-Google Tag Manager has been integrated into the EverWell application to manage all marketing tags (GA4, Facebook Pixel, etc.) from a single interface without code changes.
+Google Tag Manager has been integrated into the EverWell application to manage all marketing tags (GA4, HubSpot tracking, etc.) from a single interface without code changes.

 ## Setup Instructions